Mohanavadivel-git/caasworkshop/README.md

 ![OpenShift Logo](images/OpenShift_Logo.svg)

-This workshop will provide instructions to build application container images, then deploying these images to the CaaS platfom.
+This workshop will provide instructions to build application container images, then deploying these images to the CaaS platform.
 Workshop participants will experience deploying a sample application to a local CaaS environment on their own workstation.
 In doing so, participants will learn how they can take the applications they build and deploy to Ford's CaaS platform.

 # Agenda